poppinss/request/README.md

   cartValue (): number
 }

-const request: RequestContract = new Request(req, res, config) as unknown
+const request = new Request(req, res, config) as unknown as RequestContract
 ```

 ## API